home-assistant/home-assistant.io/source/_integrations/lutron_caseta.markdown

 For more information on working with scenes in Home Assistant, see the [Scenes component](/integrations/scene/).

-Scenes are not currently supported on RA3 and QSX models.
+Scenes are not directly supported on RA3 and QSX models, however the button platform (see below) can be used to activate scenes for these systems.

 Available services: `scene.turn_on`.